Best Time To Go: Mar - Apr / Oct - Nov 4 Nights / 5 Days

 An MHE representative will meet you and we'll head out for a 6-hour drive that will take you to to Bull's River Camp, Tons.
 Arrive by late evening.
 This is a semi-permanent campsite that MHE sets up between end March till mid-June every year.
 And it's the perfect start for first-time trekkers to enjoy an outdoor experience, Sleep early, tomorrow your real adventure begins!

 Morning energizers and breakfast.
-After breakfast, collect your gear and head out towards Khunigad - a 10-minute drive from Bull's River Camp.
-This is where your trek begins - starting with a short uphill climb after which the vistas open up to green meadows and forests!
-Packed lunch on the way.
-In approximately 4 hours, you will reach your campsite, where our instructors will teach you how to pitch your tents and set up your sleeping bags for the night.
+After breakfast, collect your gear and head out for a beautiful walk through pine forests and past the villages of Raju, Motar and Badhao.
+It's a very gentle incline - so perfect for the little ones and beginners.
+Packed lunch along the way.
+We'll cross the Banugarh village and in approximately 4 hours, you will reach your campsite, where our instructors will teach you how to pitch your tents and set up your sleeping bags for the night.
 You will learn how to light a bonfire, and also some essential knots that will always hold you in good stead.

 Breakfast, morning energizers and then it's time to head back to the city lights.
 It's a 6-hour drive back to Dehradun and you will reach just in time to catch your flight/trains back to your homes.